savonet/book/language.md

 [there](#sec:offline-processing).

-The current script can be stopped using the `shutdown` function which cleanly stops all the sources, and so on.\TODO{more details about what we do at shutdown here or somewhere else} In case of emergency, the application can be immediately stopped with the `exit` function, which moreover allows returning an exit code.
+The current script can be stopped using the `shutdown` function which cleanly stops all the sources, and so on.
+In case of emergency, the application can be immediately stopped with the `exit` function, which moreover allows returning an exit code.
 The current script can also be restarted using `restart`.